Dollar Sign

 Because the 401k plan is supposed to be a long-term retirement account your employer may have a vesting schedule.
 Vesting simply means how fast the money becomes your money.

 Any Amount of Money You Put from Your Paycheck Into a 401(k) Plan is 100% Your Money (100% Vested) from Day 1.
-There is No Vesting Schedule for Your Money.
+There is No Vesting Schedule for Your Own Money.

 Confusion regarding their own contributions is one reason some people don't participate in 401(k) plans because they mistakenly think that they have to wait to get their own money.
 In any 401k plan only the employer contribution vests.
 Since you will get 0% of that money if you don't participate, it is still better to participate in your 401k plan and get 20% than to not participate and get 0%